-Made by Paul Old, still available
+Made by Paul Old, our founding winemaker

 2004 "Serendipity" Vintage Sparkling